healixloo/Development/README.md

 ## Value

-A list of the calculated roc in indicated database file (roc_qda,plotx,roc.info).
+A list of the calculated roc in indicated database file (roc_qda,plotx,roc.info)

 ## Vignettes